Dr David Gamble

-I am currently one of the Clinical Research Fellows in cardiology.
-Prior to this I was an academic core medical trainees (ACT) at the Aberdeen Royal Infirmary (ARI).
-I am also a member of the Ageing Clinical and Experimental Research group (ACER) at the university.
+I am one of the British Heart Foundation Cardiology Research Fellows and Doctors at the Aberdeen Royal Infirmary (ARI).
+I am also a member of the Ageing Clinical and Experimental Research group (ACER).

 I hold both an MBBS degree and an MPharm degree.
-I graduated from University College London (UCL) medical school in 2015, prior to this I graduated with a degree in Pharmacy from the University of Nottingham.
-Before qualifying as a doctor I originally trained as a pharmacist.
-During this time, I worked as a research associate for the pharmaceutical company Pfizer PLC.
+I graduated from University College London (UCL) medical school, prior to this I graduated with a degree in Pharmacy from the University of Nottingham.

-My interests include cardiovascular epidemiology, cardiovascular disease in women, pharmacology and medical education.
+My interests include cardiac imaging, cardiovascular epidemiology, cardiovascular disease in women and cardiac pharmacology.

 I feel that a strong academic should also be a strong teacher and I continue to develop my teaching skills.
 During Foundation Year, 1 I designed and delivered a twilight teaching programme for final year medical students at Raigmore Hospital.